How to stay on top of assignments and exams

 Make a checklist

-WhWhen you’ve got multiple assignments on the go, it can be tough to remember all the things you need to do.
-Instead of clicking in and out of Canvas, try pulling everything together into one checklist document.
+When you’re juggling multiple assignments, it can be tough to remember all the things you need to do.
+To help with this, for each assignment try writing everything down into one checklist document.
+This could include:

-• Key points/targets from your assignment brief
+• Key targets from your assignment brief

 • Learning outcomes and rubrics